Cantonment Public Library

-Cantonment Public Library, formerly known as Lansdowne Trust Library, is a public library in Rawalpindi, Pakistan.
+Cantonment Public Library (کنٹونمنٹ پبلک لائبریری), formerly known as Lansdowne Trust Library, is a public library in Rawalpindi, Pakistan.
 It was established in 1891 and has a collection of around 50,000 books and 1500 members.

 History

 In 1891, two brothers, Sardar Kirpal Singh Rai Bahadar and Sardar Sujan Singh Rai Bahadar, established a trust known as The Lansdowne Trust in the Rawalpindi Cantonment.
 The trust laid the foundation of the Odeon Cinema, Shah Baloot Park, and a library.
 The library was originally given the name Lansdowne Trust Library in honor of the viceroy Lord Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
 In the beginning, it was located at a place on the Kashmir road, but later in 1980, was shifted to its current place on the Mall.
 The library started with a collection of 5,000 books.
 In 1983, the president Zia-ul-Haq provided Rs1.8 million for the renovation of the library building.

 In 2022, a controversy was raised when the Rawalpindi Cantonment Board converted the main hall of the library into a computer office and erased the 124-year-old library's name from the building without any prior approval from the Lansdowne Trust.